Cognigy/Documentation/docs/ai-copilot/getting-started.md

 5. In the **Endpoint type** list, select your desired Endpoint.
 6. Click **Save**.
 7. Go to the **Handover Settings** section and select your Handover Provider.
-8. Go to **Copilot** and select the **Copilot Flow**, which will be executed once the Handover To Agent has taken place.
+8. Go to the **Copilot** section and select **Workspace** from the **Copilot Type** list.
+9. Select the **Copilot Flow**, which will be executed once the Handover To Agent has taken place.
-9. From the **Copilot Config** list, select the configuration you created via API.
+10. From the **Copilot Config** list, select the configuration you created via API.
 If you select **None**, the default AI Copilot config will be applied.
 You can override the default config in the Copilot: Set Config Node within your AI Copilot Flow.
-10. _(Optional)_ Add a Transcript Tile to display the conversation with the customer, by enabling the **Enable Transcript Tile with ID 'transcript' in the AI Copilot Workspace** toggle in the **Copilot** section.
+11. _(Optional)_ Add a Transcript Tile to display the conversation with the customer, by enabling the **Enable Transcript Tile with ID 'transcript' in the AI Copilot Workspace** toggle in the **Copilot** section.
 Make sure to add the `transcript` Transcript Tile ID in your AI Copilot grid to display the transcript to the human agent.
 This Endpoint toggle in turn enables additional settings:
     - Enable the chat input for the Transcript Tile to enable the agent to send messages to the customer - enables the human agent to send messages from the Transcript Tile.
     - Enable redaction of Transcript Tile messages - lets you hide sensitive data from the Transcript Tile.
-11. Click **Save**.
+12. Click **Save**.

 ## Configure an AI Copilot Flow